wharfkit/docs/wharf/UserInterface.md

 - Reject the promise (which acts as "reject and move on" response)
 - Cancel the promise (which aborts the entire login/transact request)

+This response contains no specific data but instead offers the three above logic paths using the [CancelablePromise](#) pattern.

 ### Logging